THE OLD SCHOOL PRESS

 see the series of books

-To provide a focus for its work in printing poetry, The Old School Press is publishing a series of six books, each consisting of new work by a contemporary British poet, accompanied by illustrations by British artists.
-The first five are now ready.
+To provide an early focus for its work in printing poetry, The Old School Press published a series of five books, each consisting of new work by a contemporary British poet, accompanied by illustrations by British artists.

-If you would like to take all six titles please let me know.
 The series is to a uniform external design: quarter bound in yellow cloth with boards covered with a hand-made paper from the Larroque mill.
-The Larroque paper comes in a range of six delicate colours, and a different one is used for each title in the series.
+The Larroque paper comes in a range of delicate colours, and a different one is used for each title in the series.
 Each book bears its title embossed in gold on the front board.
 The text paper is either 145gsm Zerkall or 170gsm Magnani mould-made paper, and the end papers black Canson Mi Teintes.
 Each book is about 265mm high and 175mm wide.
-If you buy a copy of the entire series, I will send a slipcase for the set with my compliments when the final item is published.

 Figures in a Setting